MicrosoftDocs/VBA-Docs/api/Publisher.Application.DocumentBeforeClose.md

 ## Remarks

 To access the **Application** object events, declare an **Application** object variable in the General Declarations section of a code module.
 Then set the variable equal to the **Application** object for which you want to access events.

-For information about using events with the Microsoft Publisher **Application** object, see [Using Events with the Application Object](../publisher/Concepts/using-events-with-the-application-object-publisher.md).
+For information about using events with the Microsoft Publisher **Application** object, see [Using events with the Application object](../publisher/Concepts/using-events-with-the-application-object-publisher.md).

 ## Example

 This example prompts the user for a yes or no response before closing a document.
 To see this example work, this code must be placed in a class module and an instance of the class must be correctly initialized, using an example similar to the **SetPubApp** routine below.

 ```vb
 Private WithEvents PubApp As Application